iPhone 14 Pro

 Apple's iPhone 14 Pro and iPhone 14 Pro Max have multiple significant upgrades to the cameras, display, and more.
 The notch has been replaced by the Dynamic Island, the Main Camera now sports a 48MP sensor, and there is now an always-on display.

 ● 6.1-inch and 6.7-inch display sizes

 ● Always-on display

 ● Lightning port

 Get unlimited data, talk, text & hotspot on Verizon's network, for much less.
-Join Visible by Verizon now and receive a $200 virtual gift card and free pair of Beats Studio Buds when you transfer your number from an eligible carrier within 30 days!
+Join Visible by Verizon now and receive up to a $200 prepaid card when you transfer your number from an eligible carrier within 30 days!

 Apple announced the iPhone 14 Pro and iPhone 14 Pro Max during its Far Out Apple event on September 7, 2022.
 They were revealed alongside the iPhone 14, iPhone 14 Plus, AirPods Pro 2, Apple Watch Ultra, and Apple Watch Series 8.

 The iPhone lineup is more differentiated than ever, though Apple managed to keep a simple upgrade path from the bottom of the lineup to the most premium model.
 Upgrades in the iPhone 14 Pro models stand out as display upgrades and camera improvements set them apart.